To set the maintenance method and maintenance factors for the lighting installation, four steps are necessary.

 If you then enter a new value in the crossed-out box, this entry will again be applied to all selected luminaires.

 Detailed maintenance method

-The following settings for the factors mentioned above are always adjusted per light emitting surface of the luminaires.
-You are therefore able to adjust each light emitting surface individually.
+The following settings for the mentioned factors are always adjusted per light emitting surface of the luminaires.
+You therefore have the option of adjusting each light emitting surface individually.

-Here Evo displays the calculated luminaire maintenance factor.
-You can see which settings are being used for the type of luminaire and the cleaning interval.
-If you change these settings, Evo calculates the luminaire maintenance factor again.
+Evo shows you the calculated luminaire maintenance factor here.
+Here you can see which luminaire type and which cleaning interval are set for the luminaires.
+If you change these settings, Evo recalculates the luminaire maintenance factor.

 Evo shows you the calculated lamp lumen maintenance factor and the lamp survival factor here.
 Here you can change information about the lamp.
 When you change this data, the factors are recalculated directly.

 Under Result you will find the maintenance factor that is transferred to the calculation for this light output.
 Under Note you can enter a note that is part of the documentation.

 If you cannot find a luminaire or lamp type in the selection lists, you can also overwrite the factors with fixed values.
 In the following image you can see which of the factors can be overwritten with fixed values.
 If you overwrite one of the factors, a small lock symbol appears on the right.
 This symbol shows you that the standard calculation has been exchanged for a fixed value.
 If you click on the lock symbol, the fixed value is discarded and Evo uses the standard calculation.

 If you overwrite the luminaire maintenance factor, Evo displays a text input field instead of the selection box.
 Here you can enter the luminaire type as text.
 This information can then be found in the maintenance data documentation.
 If you overwrite the lamp lumen maintenance factor or the lamp survival factor with a fixed value, you also have the option of entering a text for the lamp type.
 This is also part of the documentation.